Lecture 27 Variable Selection

 • If we omit a variable, it may dramatically decrease the variance of the other parameter estimates.
 This is a plus.

-• But we make a mistake and omit an important variable, then the other parameter estimates may be biased.
+• But if the variable is important, then the other parameter estimates may be biased.
 This is a minus.

 So what should we choose?
-There is no settled rule for every circumstance, but in general we should probably be more concerned to avoid bias (especially since we don’t know how bad this is!) than to avoid a small increase in variance (at least we do know how bad it is.)
+There is no settled rule for every circumstance, but in general we should probably be more concerned to avoid bias (especially since we don’t know how bad this is!) than to avoid a small increase in variance (at least we do know how bad it is - we can see the standard errors.)

 Consequently we may decide to err on the side of including variables with P-values a little bigger than 0.05, especially if they seem to induce a sizeable change in the other coefficient estimates.
 This is another thing to watch out for in model selection.